waynedovey/GitOps-Workshop/chapter1/Chapter-1-Deployment-Basics.md

 The chapter also discusses OpenShift Templates and Kustomize, tools that help automate those necessary file changes.

+## Installing the Crunchy Postgres for Kubernetes Operator
+The Crunchy Postgres for Kubernetes Operator can easily be installed in OpenShift.
+Just log in as a user with cluster-admin rights and switch to the **Administrator** perspective of the OpenShift console.
+Then go to the **Operators** menu entry and select **OperatorHub**.
+In the search field, start typing "crunchy " and select the Crunchy Postgres for Kubernetes Operator when its panel is shown.
+Make sure it's the **Certified** one and **NOT** Marketplace.
+Accept all the defaults and click install.

+![Image 4: Crunchy Postgres for Kubernetes][image-4]
+Once the Operator is installed, the Postgres service should be available to the entire cluster.

 ## Introduction and Motivation
 As someone with a long history of developing software, I like containers and Kubernetes a lot, because those technologies increase my own productivity.
 They free me from waiting to get what I need (a remote testing system, for example) from the operations department.